gran4/jailbreak-gpt/README.md

 Break ChatGPTs ethical and moral guidelines with jailbreak-gpt prompts.
 In order of effectiveness.
 Top is better prompts, bottom is worst prompts.

+## WARNING: THIS IS FOR FUN ONLY.
+THE CONTRIBUTORS HAVE NO RESPONSIBILITY FOR ANY ACTION OR THING THAT MAY OCCUR.

 <details>